BathMASH/MathAltNotes/README.md

 > make word name=filename

+For sloppy web and word, as a last resort (and please contact us for help too) try:
+> make websloppy name=filename

+> make wordsloppy name=filename

 ## Reporting issues and getting help

-This is a work in progress and is likely to be unstable.
+This is a work in progress and is unstable!

 If you have problems email ma-largeprintnotes@bath.ac.uk and attach a zip of your time-stamped directory if possible.